Habbie/hello-dns/tdns/README.md

 ```

 ## DNSName
-A sequence of DNS Labels makes a DNS name.
+A sequence of DNS labels makes a DNS name.
 We store such a sequence as a
 `DNSName`.
 To make this safe, even in the face of embedded dots, spaces and
 other things, within `tdns` we make no effort to parse `www.powerdns.com` in
 the code.
 Instead, use this: